polyfy/polylith/readme.md

     create E name:N [ARG]   Creates a component, base, environment or workspace. deps [env:E] [brick:B]  Shows dependencies.
-    diff                    Shows changed files since last stable point in time. help [C] [ARG]          Shows this help or help for a specified command. info [ARGS]             Shows a workspace overview and checks if it's valid. libs                    Shows all libraries in the workspace. test [ARGS]             Runs tests.
+    diff                    Shows changed files since last stable point in time. help [C] [ARG]          Shows this help or help for specified command. info [ARGS]             Shows a workspace overview and checks if it's valid. libs                    Shows all libraries in the workspace. test [ARGS]             Runs tests.
     ws [get:X]              Shows the workspace as data.

   If ws-dir:PATH is passed in as an argument, where PATH is a relative or absolute path, then the command is executed from that directory.
+  This works for all commands except 'create' and 'test'.

   If :: is passed in, then ws-dir is set to the first parent directory (or current) that contains a 'deps.edn' workspace config file.
 The exception is the 'test' command that has to be executed from the workspace root.

   If ws-file:FILE is passed in, then the workspace will be populated with the content from that file.
 All commands except 'create' and 'test' can be executed with this parameter set.
 The FILE is created by executing the 'ws' command, e.g.: 'poly ws out:ws.edn'.

   The color mode can be overridden by passing in e.g. color-mode:none